-- 1. To receive and adopt the Directors' Report and the Audited Financial Statements of the Company for the financial year ended 31 December 2014 and the Auditors' Report thereon.
+- 1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 December 2015 and the Directors' Statement and the Auditors' Report thereon.
 (Resolution 1) - 2.
-To declare a first and final one-tier tax exempt dividend of 0.88 cent per share for the financial year ended 31 December 2014.
+To declare a first and final one-tier tax exempt dividend of 0.95 cent per share for the financial year ended 31 December 2015.
 (Resolution 2) - 3.
-To approve the Directors' fees of S\$185,000/- for the financial year ended 31 December 2014 (31 December 2013: S\$86,667/-).
+To approve the Directors' fees of S\$185,000/- for the financial year ended 31 December 2015 (31 December 2014: S\$185,000/-).
 (Resolution 3) - 4.
-To re-elect Mr Yeah Hiang Nam who is retiring by rotation pursuant to Article 98 of the Company's Articles of Association, and wishes to seek re-election as a Director of the Company.
-(Resolution 4) - 5.
-To re-elect Mr. Lim Hwee Hai who is retiring by rotation pursuant to Article 98 of the Company's Articles of Association, and wishes to seek re-election as a Director of the Company.
-(Resolution 5) - Mr. Lim Hwee Hai will, upon re-election as Director of the Company, remain as a member of the Audit, Nominating and Remuneration Committees and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited. - 6.
+To re-elect Mr Phua Tin How who is retiring by rotation pursuant to Article 98 of the Company's Constitution, and wishes to seek re-election as a Director of the Company.
+(Resolution 4) - Mr. Phua Tin How will, upon re-election as a Director of the Company, remain as Non-Executive Chairman of the Company, Chairman of Remuneration Committee and a member of the Audit and Nominating Committees and will be considered independent for the purposes of Rule 704(8) of the Listing Manual (the "Listing Manual") of the Singapore Exchange Securities Trading Limited (the "SGX-ST"). - 5.
+To re-elect Mr. Yeah Chia Kai, Steven who is retiring by rotation pursuant to Article 98 of the Company's Constitution, and wishes to seek re-election as a Director of the Company.
+(Resolution 5) - 6.
 To re-appoint Messrs.
-Ernst & Young LLP as auditors of the Company to hold office until the conclusion of the next Annual General Meeting and to authorise the Directors to fix their remuneration.
+Ernst & Young LLP as auditors of the Company to hold office until the conclusion of the next AGM and to authorise the Directors to fix their remuneration.
 (Resolution 6)